dozjs/doz/documentation/index.md

     ```
     [FIDDLE](https://jsfiddle.net/5j24sxzb/)

-- `onDrawByParent`: called every time that component is drawn by the parent for example in a slot scenario
+- `onDrawByParent`: called every time component is drawn by the parent for example in a slot scenario

     ```javascript
     Doz.define('user-card', class extends Doz.Component {